SerenityOS/serenity/Userland/Libraries/LibTest/Randomized/README.md

 ## Property based testing?

-Property based testing involves generating random test inputs and checking that they satisfy certain properties.
+Property based testing (PBT) involves generating random test inputs and checking that they satisfy certain properties.
 This allows testing a large number of possible cases automatically, and is exceptionally good at finding edge cases.

 When a failure is found, it's automatically shrunk to a minimal reproducing case.
 (This is good, because random values contain a lot of unimportant details